What is singleton java class ? how to create singleton class in java ?

 Did you find this article valuable?

-Support Hemant Besra by becoming a sponsor.
+Support Java Blogs By Hemant by becoming a sponsor.
 Any amount is appreciated!